 (3) Preparation and participation in judicial hearings;

-(4) Recruitment, certification, inspection, reviews, and supervision of child care placements;
+(4) Recruitment, inspection, reviews, and supervision of child care placements;

 (5) Information and referral;

-(F) The CDJFS shall capture expenditures through the random moment sample (RMS) process as described in rule 5101:9-7-20 of the Administrative Code and report expenditures on the JFS 02827 " Quarterly Financial Statement" (rev. 10/2011) as contained in rule 5101:9-7-29 of the Administrative Code.
+(F) The CDJFS claims non-administrative employee costs through the random moment sample (RMS) process as described in rule 5101:9-7-20 of the Administrative Code.
+The CDJFS reports direct expenditures as described in rule 5101:9-7-29 of the Administrative Code.

 (G) Child care provider contracts/purchased services are funded outside of the county allocation process.

-(1) The CDJFS may apply draws and expenditures associated with child care eligibility determinations and other direct expenditures identified as TANF administrative activities as defined in rule 5101:9-6-08.8 of the Administrative Code, to the TANF administration allocation; or,
+(2) The CDJFS may move excess expenditures associated with child care eligibility determinations and other direct expenditures identified as TANF administrative activities as defined in rule 5101:9-6-08.8 of the Administrative Code, to the TANF administration allocation; or,

 Promulgated Under: 111.15